God said to Noah, “Come with all of your household into the ship, for I have seen your righteousness before Me in this generation. Genesis 7:1

 Methuselah to Noah

 25 Methuselah lived 187 years, then became the father of Lamech.
 26 Methuselah lived 782 years after he became the father of Lamech, and became the father of other sons and daughters.
-27 All the days of Methuselah were 969 years, then he died.
+27 All the days of Methuselah were 969 years, and then he died.

 28 Lamech lived 182 years, then became the father of a son.
 29 He named him Noah, saying, “This one will comfort us in our work and in the toil of our hands, caused by the ground which the Lord has cursed.”
 30 Lamech lived 595 years, after he became the father of Noah, and became the father of other sons and daughters.
-31 Lamech lived 777 years, then he died.
+31 Lamech lived 777 years, and then he died.

 32 Noah was 500 years old, then Noah became the father of Shem, Ham, and Japheth.